aralroca/aralroca.com/posts/teaful.md

 ## Why powerful?

-Besides doing the code more maintainable because it is better understood, you avoid many **unnecessary rerenders**.
-When you update only one property of the store, is not necessary to notify all the components that use the store.
-It's only necessary notify who consumes that property that was updated.
+Besides doing the code more maintainable, you avoid many **unnecessary rerenders** while the performance of your website gets better.
+When you only update one property of the store, it's not necessary to notify all the components that use the store.
+It only requires to notify who's consuming that updated property.

 <figure align="center">
   <img class="center" src="/images/blog-images/rerenders.gif" alt="Teaful rerenders" />